k8-proxy/icap-aks-delivery/documentation.md

 vim terraform.tfvars

 ```
-- Set flag `var.enable_customer_cert` as `false`.
+- Set flag `enable_customer_cert` as `false`.
 The self signed cdertificate will be generated and configured automatically during deployment.

 #### Customer Certificates